Kaetsu border castle ruins: Historical background

-In 1582, Toyotomi Hideyoshi defeated Akechi Mitsuhide and became successor to the assassinated Oda Nobunaga, who had been killed in the Honnō-ji Incident.
+In 1582, Toyotomi Hideyoshi defeated Akechi Mitsuhide and became the successor to the assassinated Oda Nobunaga, who had been killed in the Honnō-ji Incident.
 Hideyoshi then destroyed Nobunaga's general Shibata Katsuie at the Battle of Shizugatake the following year.
 In 1584, he fought a largely inconclusive series of battles against a coalition of Oda Nobukatsu and Tokugawa Ieyasu called the Battle of Komaki and Nagakute.
 At the end of 1584, the warlord of Etchū Province, Sassa Narimasa declared fealty to Tokugawa Ieyasu, which placed him at odds with Hideyoshi's senior retainer, Maeda Toshiie, who was based in neighboring Kaga Province.
 Both sides fortified the border between their respective provinces and clashed on a frequent basis, with Sassa at one point invading Noto Province and taking Suemori Castle from the Maeda.
 Eventually, in 1585 Hideyoshi marched with an army to invest Etchū Province, laying siege to Tomiyama Castle and Sassa Narimasa was forced to surrender.